 Eligible employees of Leech Lake Tribal College are entitled to Family Medical Leave in compliance with the federal Family Medical Leave Act.
-If an eligible husband and wife are employed by the College, each of them has a total of 12 unpaid weeks available for FMLA leave in any fiscal year; however, they cannot use more than a shared total of 12 weeks for parental leave, and/or to care for a seriously ill parent.
+If an eligible spouse is employed by the College, each of them has a total of 12 unpaid weeks available for FMLA leave in any fiscal year; however, they cannot use more than a shared total of 12 weeks for parental leave, and/or to care for a seriously ill parent.